 Bring safe snacks/hand wipes.
 My daughter had food for the flight so the food on offer wasn't an issue.
 We also served her a bottled or canned drink during the beverage service.
 Some airlines use a communal bottle and cups for water and juice.
 It's possible for snack items to get into these vessels so we chose sealed containers.
 Before eating her own snack, my daughter used a hand wipe (her suggestion, her choice.
 I liked it. :))

 Seating.
 We strove to get seating in a row just with our family.
 On the way home, our family had split seating so I put my daughter next to the window with me in between.
 That way, there was a person between her and the other passenger not in our group.
-As it turned out, this passenger ate and drank nothing at all during the flight!
-This is not always the case, so placing a body between the allergic person can help create a barrier.
-Still, if you have enough people in your party, claiming an entire row is a nice way to reduce the food exposure.
+If you have enough people in your party, claiming an entire row is a nice way to reduce the food exposure.

-The main point I want to make is that you can travel by airplane with kids who have severe nut allergies if you take some precautions and are careful.
+The main point I want to make is that you can travel by airplane with kids who have severe nut allergies if you take some precautions.
 Allergic Living magazine has a great airline info sheet that compares airlines and their food/peanut policies so please check out that great, well-researched resource.

 I will have more posts about our recent travel experiences, so please check back soon!